Last updated on August 20th, 2022 at 07:21 pm

 Having read varying information about the plastic BornFree uses to make their bottles and drinking cups, I asked him about Polyamide, the material once used in their product line.
 “We’re using polymers such as PES (Polyethersulfone) which has a stronger resistance to heat so it will withstand microwaving and sterilization without any issues.”

 I’ve gotten numerous emails from parents saying “This is all just a ploy to get people to spend more money.”
 I know my stance on that claim but I wondered what Mr. Vigdor would say to a skeptic parent.
 So I asked… Mr. Vigdor says, “I understand the concerns parents have about expenses.
 I have two kids myself and know how bottles, clothes, diapers, food all add up.
 The truth is that our BPA-Free bottles are just more expensive to produce.
 We hope this always isn’t the case, but for now, like most new technology, it is.
 I know it is sometimes overwhelming to know what the right thing to do for your child is.
-It has been shown that people most affected by BPA exposure are unborn infants and children under the age of three.
+It has been shown that people most affected by BPA exposure are unborn infants and children under three.
 So, if at all possible, why take that chance?
-Here is a range of products that are a safe alternative, made of the highest quality materials and we’re putting it out there as an option.
+Here is a range of safe alternative products, made of the highest quality materials and we’re putting it out there as an option.
 It’s up to the parent to make the decision.”

-As for plans to expand their product lines to other baby items he says, “We can clearly see through the past scares, that parents worry about unsafe toxins in much more than just bottles.
+As for plans to expand their product lines to other baby items, he says, “We can clearly see through the past scares, that parents worry about unsafe toxins in much more than just bottles.
 In six months we plan to add products to all areas of baby care; from dishware and pacifiers to breast pumps and eating utensils.
 Eventually, we will have products like toys and clothes.
 BornFree™ is all about safety for our kids and for the environment.
 We shouldn’t limit that to just bottles.”

 Subscribe to Dear SafeMama.